chef-boneyard/chef-web-docs-2016/step_knife/step_knife_bootstrap_use_ssh_password.rst

 ..
 This is an included how-to.

-To pass an SSH password as part of the command:
+To pass an |ssh| password as part of the command:

 .. code-block:: bash